 Jennie R. Romer, Esq., Founder & Director

-Jennie Romer earned her JD from Golden Gate University School of Law, where she was the managing editor of the Environmental Law Journal.
-Jennie also holds bachelor’s degrees in Zoology, Environmental Studies and Black Studies from UC Santa Barbara and a certification in Resource Management from the California Resource Recovery Association.
+Jennie R. Romer earned her JD from Golden Gate University School of Law and is a member of the state bars of California and New York.
+Ms. Romer also holds bachelor’s degrees in Zoology, Environmental Studies and Black Studies from UC Santa Barbara.

-Ms. Romer was an associate attorney at Lexington Law Group, where she represented the Center for Environmental Health as well as a variety of plaintiffs in consumer class actions often involving greenwashing claims.
+Ms. Romer was formerly an associate attorney at Lexington Law Group in San Francisco, where she represented the Center for Environmental Health as well as a variety of plaintiffs in consumer class actions.
 In 2010, she founded plasticbaglaws.org, a resource for cities and states considering laws limiting the use of plastic bags, and was instrumental in San Francisco expanding its plastic bag ban.
-In June of last year, Ms. Romer became the Atlantic Region Director of the Clean Seas Coalition, based in New York City (advocating for a plastic bag ordinance there), and now works as an attorney and sustainability consultant.
+In 2012, Ms. Romer volunteered to become the Atlantic Region Director of the Clean Seas Coalition and moved to New York City to advocate for a plastic bag ordinance.
+Jennie currently works as an attorney and sustainability consultant in NYC.

 Would you like to get involved in reducing single-use bag use?
 Email Jennie at jennie [at] plasticbaglaws.org.